moorepants/dissertation/_sources/motioncapture.txt

 tried to build a data set of observations.

-I got frustrated at this point, because we'd finally got to the results part and it seemed to me that Jodi and Arend we taking over the results part.
+I got frustrated at this point, because we'd finally got to the results part and it seemed to me that Jodi and Arend were getting to do the majority of the analysis.
 I felt as if I'd put all my 100% effort into the work up to that point and because I had this notion of ownership of the final product it seemed as if my colleagues were getting to do the grand finale, where as I wanted to be in control.
 We made it through it though, despite my discontent.
-Arend and Jodi didn't really understand my frustations and deemed it a cultural difference.
+Arend and Jodi didn't really understand my frustrations and deemed it a cultural difference.
 I didn't buy that then, but now reflecting I tend to agree.
 My upbringing and school training left me with little experience with *true* teamwork and I've had my eye on the PhD dissertation as some kind of embodiment of my personal understanding of *everything* that has to do with the subject I've been studying.
 I had never really seen it as a collection of many people's effort and the result being my orchestration of the collective ideas.
-These kinds of realizations are what the heart the Fulbright grant is.
-I went into the grant thinking more about accomplishing the research goals that I proposed to do, but after the fact I realize that cultural understanding and personal interactions allowed me to grow a person and realize teh world in a more gloabl sense than any of the research accomplishments did.
-That kind of foresifth from the founders of grants like these are invaluable to humanity as a whole.
+These kinds of realizations reflect on what the heart the Fulbright grant is.
+I went into the grant thinking more about accomplishing the research goals that I proposed to do, but after the fact I realize that cultural understanding and personal interactions allowed me to grow a person and realize the world in a more global sense than any of the research accomplishments did.
+That kind of foresight from the founders of grants like these are invaluable to humanity as a whole.
 I wish every high school student or college student in the U.S. was required to study abroad.
-I think the politcal climate we see in the world would be greatly affected.
+I think the political climate we see in the world would be positively affected in a great way.

-Another tactic that was new to me was sending in an abstract for a conference that really only talked about what we tend to do with the idea that it gives you a deadline to get something done.
-This worked well here, but I can't say that it has been succesful for me since.
+Another tactic I that was new to me was sending in an abstract for a conference that really only talked about what we hoped to do, with the idea that it gives us a deadline to get something done.
+This worked well here, but I can't say that it has been successful for me since.
 We first presented the results of this study at the ECCOMAS Multibody Dynamics conference in June of 2009 and I think it went pretty well [Moore2009]_.

 After the conference, the paper was selected to be published in the Multibody System Dynamics journal.
 I turned it down because Arend was more interested in publishing to the Journal of Biomechanics.
-But I had recently been learning a lot about the open science movement and knew that our University currently had an agreement with Springer that the open access fee would be waived for all articles published by UCD affliates and Multibody System Dynamics is a Springer journal.
+But I had recently been learning a lot about the open science movement and knew that our University currently had an agreement with Springer that the open access fee would be waived for all articles published by UCD affiliates and Multibody System Dynamics is a Springer journal.
 So I decided that would be the better choice, as journal titles seem like they are more and more irrelevant for my generation.
 We search for articles on the internet and read them regardless of where they published, the filtering of quality content is becoming an entirely different mechanism as it was for science in previous generations.
 I see the journal as a soon to be lost relic.
-The peer review may be consusmed by collective quality control by the readers.
+And hopefully, the closed peer review system may be consumed by collective quality control by the readers.

 The work in this Chapter comes from two sources, the first is the peer reviewed Mutlibody System Dynamics article, [Moore2011]_, of which I've copied verbatim.
 The second is an addendum to the results which was presented at the ISEA 2010 conference in Austria [Moore2010]_.
-It is a lead in to looking at the data with some other statiscal tools of which I've had a growing interest in, but less that adqequate understanding.
+It is a lead in to looking at the data with some other statistical tools of which I've had a growing interest in, but less that adequate understanding.

 Experiment Design
 =================

-We performed a wide range of manuevers with three different riders at several speeds.
+We performed a wide range of maneuvers with three different riders at several speeds.
 The aim of this section is to provide a detailed description of the experiments and the accompanying data.

 The experiments were performed in a controlled environment while the motion of the bicycle and rider were measured with an active motion capture system [Northern2009]_.
-The rider rode on a :math:`$3\times5$` meter treadmill, (Figure :ref:`figMarkers`) capable of belt speeds up to 35 km/h.
-Three male riders of similar age [23, 26, 31 years] and build [height (1.84, 1.83, 1.76 m) and mass (74, 72, 72 kg)] participated as subjects.
+The rider rode on a :math:`3 \times 5` meter treadmill, (:ref:`Figure 1 <figTreadmill>`) capable of belt speeds up to 35 km/h.
+Three male riders [Victor, Jason, Jodi] of similar age [23, 26, 31 years] and build [height (1.84, 1.83, 1.76 m) and mass (74, 72, 72 kg)] participated as subjects.
 Each rode two different Dutch bicycles.
 Each rider performed all runs in one day in the same order (no randomization) and was instructed to bicycle comfortably at a constant speed in the range of 2 to 30 km/h for the duration of the run.
 There were at least 2 repetitions of each speed with each bicycle.
 A run was sampled at a frequency of 100 Hz for 60 seconds.

 Equipment
 ---------

 All of the experiments were performed on a 3x5 m treadmilll at the the Vrije Unitversetiet over a three day period.
 The treadmill had a 1% incline.
 We used two bicycle donated by Batavus: the Browser and the Stratos Deluxe.
-The three riders were all in their twenties, male and of similar build and athletic ability.

-.. todo:: Find the direction and magnitude of the treadmill incline.

 Manuevers
 ---------